google/go-containerregistry/README.md

 [`gcrane`](cmd/gcrane/README.md) is a GCR-specific variant of `crane` that has richer output for the `ls` subcommand and some basic garbage collection support.

+### `krane`

+[`krane`](cmd/krane/README.md) is a drop-in replacement for `crane` that supports common Kubernetes-based workload identity mechanisms using [`k8schain`](#k8schain) as a fallback to traditional authentication mechanisms.

 ### `k8schain`

-[`k8schain`](pkg/authn/k8schain/README.md) implements the authentication semantics use by kubelets in a way that is easily consumable by this library.
+[`k8schain`](pkg/authn/k8schain/README.md) implements the authentication semantics used by kubelets in a way that is easily consumable by this library.

-`k8schain` is not a standalone tool, but it's linked here for visibility.
+`k8schain` is not a standalone tool, but it is linked here for visibility.

 ### Emeritus: [`ko`](https://github.com/google/ko)